ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 If that doesn't work.
 You should really just google and, if you cannot find anything, ask.
 Docker can be hard to install, and this not working might happen depending on how you specifically set up your own computer.

-### Running with Apple Sillicon
+### Running with Apple Silicon

-Running docker with a machine on Apple sillicon, so far, has just worked.
-But, later on in the course it won't.
+Running docker with a machine on Apple silicon, so far, has just worked.
+But, later on in the course, it won't.
 Because of that, in `full_project_setup`, we provide you with another script: `run_apple_sillicon.zsh`, in which we add one flag: `--platform linux/amd64`, which specifies to `buildx` to run or build the container under the `x86` (amd64) CPU architecture (and virtualise that when needed).

 To get all this running, first of all, enable experimental features in docker desktop.
 It's in the settings somewhere, but they move it around so much it's hard to tell you exactly where to look.